jeromegn/protobuf.cr/README.md

 msg = MyMessage.from_protobuf(proto_io) # returns a an instance of MyMessage
                                   # from a valid protobuf encoded message

-msg.to_protobuf # return a MemoryIO filled with the encoded message
+msg.to_protobuf # return a IO::Memory filled with the encoded message

-some_io = MemoryIO.new
+some_io = IO::Memory.new
 msg.to_protobuf(some_io) # fills up the provided IO with the encoded message
 ```